kevinli-webbertech/webbertech_site/13F/edgar_sec/README.md

 ### Task6: (Display improvement on CLI, yangyang)

 This is our current display for common sharing from multi institutions.
-We would like to display a few more columsn, of each of these institutions and their total holdings and shares of the of shares.
+We would like to display a few more columns, of each of these institutions and their total holdings and shares of the of shares.

 ```shell